socialincome-san/public/.github/ISSUE_TEMPLATE/feature--website.md

 ---
-name: 'New Feature: Admin Tool'
+name: 'Feature: Website'
-about: Suggest a feature for the admin tool
+about: 'Suggest a feature for the website '
-title: "[Admin] "
+title: "[Website] "
-labels: enhancement
+labels: feature, website
 assignees: ''

 ---